Gochujang Cucumber Salad Recipe (Oi Muchim)

 If the cucumbers have tough skin, you can peel them, but it’s optional.

-Cut the cucumbers into ยผ-inch thick slices.
-To achieve even slices, use a mandoline slicer.
+Step 2: Cut the cucumbers into ยผ-inch thick slices.
+To achieve evenly sliced pieces, use a mandoline slicer.

-Toss gently to coat the slices with salt and let them sit for about 15-20 minutes.
+Step 4: Gently toss the slices to coat them with salt, and let them sit for about 15-20 minutes.
 This process will help remove excess water from the cucumbers, making them crispier.

 Make The Dressing